qianglise/python-for-hpc/content/cupy.md

 :class: warning

-One recommendation is not to change the import line in the code to something like import cupy as np, which can cause problems if you need to use
+One recommendation is not to change the import line in the code to something like `import cupy as np`, which can cause problems if you need to use
 NumPy code and not CuPy code.